isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

                            // Flush determines whether logger flushes output
                            //  to a file.
                            // Maxsize determines maximum filesize before
-                           // the file is being rotated.
+                           // the file is rotated.
                            // Maxver specifies the maximum number of
-                           //  rotated files being kept.
+                           //  rotated files to be kept.
                            "flush": true,
                            "maxsize": 204800,
                            "maxver": 4